kot-begemot-uk/uml-howto-v2/GeneratingAnImage.md

 package, there is no UML equivalent.
 You have to use appropriate tools on your host to build a viable filesystem image.

-This is extremely easy on debian - you can do it using debootstrap.
+This is extremely easy on Debian - you can do it using debootstrap.
 It is also easy on OpenWRT - the build process can build UML images.
 All other distros - YMMV.